trashbirdecology/bbsebird/README.md

 ## Step 3: Bundle Data for Use in BUGS

 Create a list of lists and indexes for use in JAGS or elsewhere.
-We suggest creating a list using `bundle_data` and subsequently grabbing useful data from there.
+We suggest creating a list using `make_bundle` and subsequently grabbing useful data from there.

-`bundle_data` creates site-level covariates in both long (vector) and wide (matrix) form.
+`make_bundle` creates site-level covariates in both long (vector) and wide (matrix) form.
 Matrix form are housed inside Xsite matrix, whereas long-form are within bbs.df and ebird.df.